millengustavo/mongotool/README.md

-# Tool that fetchs from API and send to database for posterior Data Analysis
+# Go tool that fetch from API and insert on database for posterior Data Analysis

 Get Transactions from API to a private MongoDB.
 Written in Go, the only external library necessary is mongo-go-driver, the official mongoDB driver for Go.